ugr-sail/sinergym/doc/source/pages/deep-reinforcement-learning.rst

 Tensorboard structure
 ~~~~~~~~~~~~~~~~~~~~~~

-The main structure for Energym with Tensorboard is:
+The main structure for Sinergym with Tensorboard is:

 * **action**: This section has action values during training.
 When algorithm is On Policy will appear **action_simulation** too.
 This is because algorithms
   in continuous environments has their own output and clipped with gym action space.
 Then, this output is parse to simulation action space (See :ref:`Observation/action spaces`).
 * **episode**: Here is stored all information about entires episodes.
-It is equivalent to progress.csv in Energym logger (see Energym :ref:`Output format`):
+It is equivalent to progress.csv in Sinergym logger (see Sinergym :ref:`Output format`):
     - *comfort_violation_time(%)*: Percentage of time in episode simulation in which temperature has been out of bound comfort temperature ranges.
     - *cumulative_comfort_penalty*: Sum of comfort penalties (reward component) during whole episode.
     - *cumulative_power*: Sum of power consumption during whole episode.